Ram Kapoor's Fans Thought Sakshi Tanwar Was His Real Wife & Gave Gautami Weird Looks!

 On Ram's Weight Loss

-Talking about Ram's weight loss she clarified that he has not undergone any surgery.
+Talking about Ram's weight loss, she clarified that he has not undergone any surgery.
 She said, "He is a foodie so for him to lose weight and control his diet, is a big thing.
 He has taken a long time to lose all the weight.
 He has not undergone any surgery as people feel and has opted for the natural way.
 Ram still feels that he has just come halfway through and will take another 6 months to achieve his goals and reduce more weight and become almost half the size that he is now."